terran1942/Docker-ELK/README.md

 Build ELK stack on the Docker

 ## Background
-We usually need ELK for analysis of log, This project is tools of learning ELK, enjoy it!
+We usually need the ELK for analysis of log, this project is tools of learning.

-Containers include:
+Components include:
 + Elasticsearch cluster, 3 nodes
++ Kafka cluster, 3 nodes
 + Kibana
 + Logstash
 + Filebeat
-+ Kafka cluster, 3 nodes

 ## Get started
 This project uses [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/).